ChristinaHsu88/tinyApp/README.md

-### tinyApp
+### Project: TinyApp

-TinyAPP is a full stack web application built with Node and Express that allows users to shorten longURL (a la bit.ly).
+    TinyAPP is a full stack web application built with Node and Express that allows users to shorten longURLs and share with non- registered users (a la bit.ly).

 ### Final Product